 Start your day on the beach.
 Aqaba is famous for its watersports - you can enjoy jetskiing, parasailing, waterskiing and many more activities on its calm waters.
 As Aqaba lies on the northern tip of the Red Sea, it has one of the most exotic natural seascapes in the world, with more than 500 species of coral in its reef.
-Diving and snorkelling are spectacular; the coral formations are close enough to the surface of the sea to give snorkellers a superb view.
-Buy some snorkelling gear or head to the Royal Diving Club, where they can supply all your equipment.
+Diving and snorkeling are spectacular; the coral formations are close enough to the surface of the sea to give snorkelers a superb view.
+Buy some snorkeling gear or head to the Royal Diving Club, where they can supply all your equipment.

 Walk along King Hussein Street all the way to Romero, the Italian seafood restaurant located at the Royal Yacht Club.
 Among the all-times favorites is the Pasta Marinaran, that fits perfectly with a nice Italian wine.
 A quiet digestive walk along the Corniche before heading back to the hotel will complement your Aqaba-by-night experience.

 Aqaba Castle, measures around 50m by 50m although it is unusual in having sides of slightly uneven length.
 It is worth looking around as it has been partially reconstructed and gives some sense of its original form.
 The first castle may have been built by the Crusaders in the 13th century, but most scholars attribute its construction to the Mamluks during the reign of the sultan Qansur al-Ghuri (1510-17), as attested by the attractive relief inscriptions in Arabic inside the entrance gate.